Vicky Wright

-Victoria Drummond (born 15 August 1993), better known as Vicky Wright, is a Scottish former curler from Stranraer, and 2022 Olympic Champion in women's curling, playing third on Team Muirhead.
+Victoria Drummond (born 15 August 1993), better known as Vicky Wright, is a Scottish curler from Stranraer, and 2022 Olympic Champion in women's curling, playing third on Team Muirhead.

 Career

 Before playing for Muirhead, Wright curled for Hannah Fleming.
 She was the alternate for Scotland at the 2013 World Junior Curling Championships, where the team won a silver medal.
 She won the 2018 Scottish Women's Curling Championship as lead for Fleming to qualify for her first World Championship.
 At the 2018 World Women's Curling Championship, the team struggled, finishing the round robin with a 5–7 record.

 For the 2018–19 season, Wright joined team Muirhead as the alternate.
 She played for the team at the first leg of the 2018–19 Curling World Cup as Muirhead had a hip injury.
 They finished in sixth with a 2–4 record.
 She played in her first European Curling Championships at the 2018 European Curling Championships.
 The team had a disappointing performance, finishing with a 4–5 record and missing the playoffs.
 At the 2019 Scottish Women's Curling Championships, the team qualified for the final but lost to Sophie Jackson 11–7.
 Wright also played in the International Mixed Doubles Dumfries that season with Craig Waddell where they lost in the quarterfinals.
 To finish off the season, Team Muirhead won the 2019 WCT Arctic Cup.

 The following season, Wright replaced Vicki Chalmers on the team due to Chalmers stepping away from competitive curling.
 The team won their first event of the 2019–20 season, the 2019 Cameron's Brewing Oakville Fall Classic.
 At the 2019 European Curling Championships, the Muirhead rink reached the final where they lost to Sweden's Anna Hasselborg, claiming the silver medal.
 In early January, they won the Mercure Perth Masters.
 Team Muirhead claimed the 2020 Scottish Women's Curling Championship by defeating Maggie Wilson 8–3 in the championship game.
 The team was set to represent Scotland at the 2020 World Women's Curling Championship before the event got cancelled due to the COVID-19 pandemic.
 In Grand Slam play, they played in three events and qualified in one of them, the 2019 National where they lost in the quarterfinals to Jennifer Jones.